 Each year the International Day of Peace is observed around the world on 21 September.
 The General Assembly has declared this as a day devoted to strengthening the ideals of peace, both within and among all nations and peoples.

-Donation will dupport development of our future activities!
+The donation will support the development of our future activities!

 The United Nations Member States adopted the 17 Sustainable Development Goals in 2015 because they understood that it would not be possible to build a peaceful world if steps were not taken to achieve economic and social development for all people everywhere, and ensure that their rights were protected.
 The Sustainable Goals cover a broad range of issues, including poverty, hunger, health, education, climate change, gender equality, water, sanitation, energy, environment, and social justice.